“Louder doesn’t mean faster.”

 What’s Happening in Colorado

-In the spring of 2008, the state of Colorado enacted a law requiring all ATVs and dirt bikes operated on public lands in Colorado to meet a sound limit of 96dB(A) measured using the SAE J 1287 20″ stationary sound test.
+In the spring of 2008, the state of Colorado enacted a law requiring all OHVs operated on public lands in Colorado to meet a sound limit of 96dB(A) measured using the SAE J 1287 20″ stationary sound test.
 The law took effect on July 1, 2010.

-During the summer months, Stay The Trail Colorado hosts events around the state where you can get your ride tested for compliance with the new law.
+During the summer months, Stay The Trail hosts events around the state where you can get your ride tested for compliance with this law.
 Check out our event calendar to find an event near you.
 Most vehicles will easily meet this standard.
-When shopping for aftermarket exhausts, be sure to look for models that will comply with the new sound limit.
+When shopping for aftermarket exhausts, be sure to look for models that will comply with the sound limit.

 What You Can Do